 Q: Will I be allowed on campus?

-A: Yes, our campuses will be open in line with government guidance.
+A: Our campuses will be open in line with government guidance.
 Your supervisory team, the Academic School you belong to and the Doctoral College will be in touch with you on a regular basis to let you know their specific plans for research students’ access to our campuses.
-You can find out the latest information on how we are ensuring our campuses are safe and welcoming here.
+You can find out the latest information on campus access here.

 Q: What mitigations are in place due to COVID-19?

 A: Please be assured that the Doctoral College will approve additional time for any student directly affected by Covid-19 or the current restrictions.
 Any student unable to complete work remotely should consider interrupting their studies, but if possible we encourage you to continue writing and analysing data and to note in the next progress report if data collection was disrupted by the pandemic.
 This will ensure the delay is recorded should you have to apply for an extension or interruption at a later date.
 Every student will be facing different challenges during these difficult times so we will consider the requests on a case-by-case basis to ensure we respond in the most appropriate way possible.

 Q: How do I request an extension of time?

 A: The extension of time applies when COVID-19 disruptions lead to adjustments of originally planned studies, requiring additional time in order to recover the research plan.

 Enrolled students should submit requests for the extension of time through MyPGR platform, explaining in detail the applicable eligible circumstances.
 Email PGR@uws.ac.uk to request an extension to registration form.